5-Minute Garden Chores for Fall

 Protect Your Roses

 If you’re a rose gardener, this is one of those garden chores that goes without saying.
 But if you’re new to growing roses, or have a special rose bush you’d like to protect, this chore is worth a few minutes of your time.
-Trim tall canes and cover roses to protect from cold weather.
-Clean up any diseased leaf debris and apply a new layer of mulch to your beds.
+Trim tall canes and cover roses with straw or evergreen boughs to protect the plants from cold weather.
+If you use rose cones, make sure they are vented.
+You can also cover roses with dry leaves and wrap them with hardware cloth or burlap.
+Before covering roses, clean up any diseased leaf debris and apply a new layer of mulch to your beds.

 Lift Tender Bulbs

 Some plants grow well outdoors in the summer, but just can’t take the winter cold.
 These include plants like dahlias, gladioli, and tuberous begonias, depending on where you live.
 Lifting plants generally involves digging them up carefully, ridding them of excess dirt, allowing the bulb or tuber to dry out, and storing carefully in a cool dry place for the winter (garages are often ideal, but protect your treasures from mice).
-If you need help, do a web search for your specific plant type and the word “overwinter”.
 Learn more about how to overwinter non-hardy bulbs.

 Psst—here’s 5 essential tools for fall garden cleanup.